newatoms/guides/writing-guide/readme.md

 > Explain ideas and connections between ideas

-## Sructure of the article
+## Structure of the article

-Explain in the beginning of the article what you will do in the rest of the article.
+In the beginning of the article, give a preview of what the article contains while keeping your goal in mind.
 Do you want to convince the reader of something?
 Do want to enthuse him/her?
 Do want to explain a difficult concept?
 Do you want to amuse the reader?
-Each paragraph should add to obtaining this goal.
-This can be done by different [types of paragraphs](http://patternbasedwriting.com/elementary_writing_success/paragraph-examples/), for example by explaining, sketching a scenario, convincing, showing contrast, stating a problem etc.
+Each paragraph should bring you closer to this goal.
+This can be achieved by using different [types of paragraphs](http://patternbasedwriting.com/elementary_writing_success/paragraph-examples/), for example by explaining, sketching a scenario, convincing, showing contrast, stating a problem etc.

-The order of the paragraphs is similar to the order of your thought process 💭; start with explaining concepts and state a questions or make bold statements.
+The order of the paragraphs is similar to the order of your thought process 💭– start by posing a question or making a bold statement.
 The following paragraphs should be used to build a convincing story to answer the question or convince the reader that your statements are correct.

-> Remind the reader of the goal and the thinking steps towards answering the question throughout the article!
+> Always keep the goal in mind and explain your thought process throughout the article

 ## Structure of paragraphs

 Most paragraphs expand on the information offered in an earlier paragraph.
 You should therefore build [transitions](../transitions/) between paragraphs.
-Each paragraph should add a unique point but they don't have to make sense on their own.
+Each paragraph should add a unique point but it doesn't have to make sense on its own.
 Try to reach a conclusion at the end of the paragraph which places the information in the paragraph into the bigger whole.

 ## Structure of sentences